JISyed/Unity-XboxCtrlrInput/README.md

 **Note for Windows users:** When making a Windows build, you must take [XInputInterface.dll](https://github.com/JISyed/Unity-XboxCtrlrInput/raw/master/XboxCtrlrInput/XInputInterface.dll) and put it in the same folder as your .exe, otherwise input won't work.
 This doesn't apply for web builds.

-**Note for Mac users:** Be sure to install the latest version of the [Tattie Bogle drivers](http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver).
+**Note for OSX users:** Be sure to install the latest version of the [Tattie Bogle drivers](http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver).
 If you are making a native Mac build with either 64-bit or Universal binary, you need Unity 4.5 or greater.
 Input will not work if using older versions of Unity.

+**Note for OSX Yosemite usere:** Above download to Tattie Bogle drivers don't seem to work on Yosemite.
+Follow [this blog post](http://www.jacobtomlinson.co.uk/2014/10/17/use-xbox-360-pad-with-yosemite/) to help get Xbox controllers to work on Yosemite.

 **Note for Linux users:** All of my Linux testing was done on Ubuntu 13.04 64-bit.
 To test 32-bit Unity builds on a 64-bit OS, I ran `sudo apt-get install ia32-libs` in a terminal.
 I am using the default Xbox controller driver that came with Ubuntu, which is known as [xpad](http://lxr.free-electrons.com/source/drivers/input/joystick/xpad.c).
 I could not get Unity builds to cooperate with [xboxdrv](http://pingus.seul.org/~grumbel/xboxdrv/).
 Your milage may vary.
 For best results, make sure all your Xbox controllers are connected before testing anything.